-To identify and limit vulnerabilities in election systems and applications, DHS provides a Risk Vulnerability Assessment (RVA).
-The RVA is a penetration test that is focused on an election agency's applications including WisVote and MyVote.
+To identify and limit vulnerabilities in election systems and applications, CISA provides a penetration test service, formerly called a Risk Vulnerability Assessment, that is focused on an election agency's applications including WisVote and MyVote.
 A penetration test, or pen test, is a simulated attack on a computer system that is authorized by the owner of the system to identify security vulnerabilities that could lead to a malicious actor gaining unauthorized access to a system's functionalities or data.

-The DHS RVA is an intensive review of elections systems that mimics potential hacking scenarios like social engineering, remote system access, database scanning, and manipulation and email phishing campaigns.
-The RVA is conducted over a two-week span.
-During the second week, DHS staff will be onsite at the WEC.
-Both during the assessment and following its conclusion, DHS staff will provide WEC with a report of security options and suggestions for improvement.
-There is no cost to the WEC for the RVA, but the WEC will need to dedicate significant staff time and agency resources to the RVA for at least two weeks.
-An RVA of the WEC's applications was completed in September 2018, and future RVAs are planned to occur on a regular basis.
+The CISA test is an intensive review of elections systems that mimics potential hacking scenarios like social engineering, remote system access, database scanning, and manipulation and email phishing campaigns.
+The test is conducted over a two-week span.
+During the second week, CISA staff are onsite at the WEC.
+Both during the assessment and following its conclusion, CISA staff provide WEC with a report of security options and suggestions for improvement.
+There is no cost to the WEC for the test, but both CISA and the WEC dedicate significant staff time and agency resources to the test for at least two weeks.
+A test of the WEC's applications was completed in the fall 2018 and again in the spring of 2020.